strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 Errors should be recorded in any benchmark, so here we go.
-All frameworks behave exemplarily in our case, giving clean zero errors till 512 connections, negligible errors for 1024 parallel connections, and around 3% (Kotlin) or 1% (Rust) error ratio for 2048 parallel connections.
+All frameworks behave exemplarily in our case, giving pure zero errors till 512 connections, negligible errors for 1024 parallel connections, and around 3% (Kotlin) or 1% (Rust) error ratio for 2048 parallel connections.